-- PA Wilds Center annually recognizes outstanding local Conservation/Stewardship efforts through it PA Wilds Champion Awards program.
+- PA Wilds Center annually recognizes outstanding local Conservation/Stewardship efforts through its PA Wilds Champion Awards program.

-- PA Wilds Center collaborates regularly with West Penn Power Sustainable Energy Fund to raise awareness about the difference energy-efficient technologies can have on the environment and an organization’s bottom line, and the financing and grant programs this nonprofit provides in many communities in the Pennsylvania Wilds to tackle such projects.
+- PA Wilds Center collaborates regularly with West Penn Power Sustainable Energy Fund to raise awareness about the difference energy-efficient technologies can have on the environment and an organization’s bottom line.
+The collaboration also extends to the financing and grant programs this nonprofit provides in many communities in the Pennsylvania Wilds to tackle such projects.

 - PA Wilds Center, through actions of its PA Wilds Planning Team, has financially supported studies looking at carrying capacity around major tourism assets.
 Staff are also in a regular conversation with public lands managers about ways to mitigate carrying capacity issues.